“There’s a number of work to be done…”

 And to build a fine house on the moor.

 Credits & Copyright

-Traditional, adapted by Martin Carthy and James Bell.
-Recorded and released by James Bell in January 2018.
+Traditional, adapted by James Bell.
+Recorded and released by James Bell in March 2018.
 (P) House of Lyra.